 A Knowledge Creation System

 In a learning community, people view each of the three functions: research, capacity-building, practice-as vital to the whole.
-Practice is crucial because it produces tangible results that show that the community has learned something.
+Practice is crucial because it produces tangible results to show that the community has learned something.
 Capacity-building is important because it makes improvement possible.
 Research is also key because it provides a way to share learning with people in other parts of the organisation and with future generations within the organisation.
-In a learning community, people assume responsibility for the knowledge creation process.
+In a learning community, all people assume responsibility for the knowledge-creation process.

 “If you want to grow an organisation then enable its employees to experiment, explore and express their creativity without limiting them to title, department and designation”.”

 To commit to this knowledge-creation process, we must first understand what a learning community looks like in action in our organisations.
 Imagine a typical change initiative in an organisation; for example, a product development team trying a new approach to the way they handle engineering changes.
 Traditionally, such a team would be primarily interested in improving the results of their own projects.
 Team members probably wouldn’t pay as much attention to deepening their understanding of why a new approach works better, or to creating new methods and tools for others to use.
 Nor would they necessarily attempt to share their learnings as widely as possible – they might even see disseminating the information as someone else’s responsibility.